 Brighton neighborhoods across North Beacon Street.
-Throughout the planning area, street walls should not exceed 40' in height.
-Stepbacks of 15' at 40' height will ensure a human scale to the streets.
-These height and density guidelines will result in an overall development capacity of 1.5 to 2 million square feet of future development.
+Throughout the Study Area, street walls should not exceed 40' in height.
+Stepbacks of 15' at 40' heights will ensure a human scale to the streets.
+These height and density guidelines will result in an overall capacity of 1.5 to 2 million square feet of future development.